-Committee, witnesses invited by the Grievance Committee, and the College Dean involved or Vice President overseeing the department of the University involved.
+Dean involved or to the Vice President overseeing the department of the University involved.

-- 4. Witnesses may only be present during the time in which they are presenting their testimony. - No one other than members of the Grievance Committee may be present during committee deliberations. - In cases of conflicting information, or when additional information is desired, the Grievance Committee may request the testimony of additional witnesses having information pertinent to the grievance. - Neither party may have legal counsel present or have any person act as legal counsel for them.
-The Grievance Committee may not have legal counsel present. - Accurate minutes of the grievance procedure shall be written and kept in a confidential file of the committee's proceedings.
+- The Grievance Committee will meet at a time scheduled no more than 8 working days after the date on which the grievance was filed.
+The meeting must be scheduled when the principals involved may attend and testify. - Meetings of the Grievance Committee shall be attended only by parties named in the grievance, members of the Grievance Committee, witnesses invited by the Grievance Committee, and the College Dean involved or Vice President overseeing the department of the University involved. - 4.
+Witnesses may only be present during the time in which they are presenting their testimony. - 5.
+No one other than members of the Grievance Committee may be present during committee deliberations. - In cases of conflicting information, or when additional information is desired, the Grievance Committee may request the testimony of additional witnesses having information pertinent to the grievance. - Neither party may have legal counsel present or have any person act as legal counsel for them.
+The Grievance Committee may not have legal counsel present. - 8.
+Accurate minutes of the grievance procedure shall be written and kept in a confidential file of the committee's proceedings.
 The minutes shall include the committee's findings and decision.
 No other printed materials or notes may be taken from the meeting.
 At the option of the Grievance Committee chair, the proceedings may be recorded. - 9.
 Except for essential communications with the applicable College Dean or university Vice President following the conclusion of the Grievance Committee's proceedings, and communications with students, faculty, or staff who are parties in the grievance advising them of the Grievance Committee's final decision, the parties and committee members may not discuss the case outside the meeting. - 10.
 The committee will decide on the matter by consensus if possible, by vote if necessary.
 The parties to the grievance will be notified, in writing, within 5 working days of the decision.
 The committee's decision shall be final.